jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Enabling this collaboration can be challenging but, when successful, it drives meaningful impact.
-We must accelerate the move of critical computing workloads to the cloud, where vendors security innovations will be most impactful, and ensure AI innovation provides defenders with the durable technological advantage over attackers that it promises.
+We must accelerate the move of critical computing workloads to the cloud, where vendors’ security innovations will be most impactful, and ensure AI innovation provides defenders with the durable technological advantage over attackers that it promises.
 Tom Burt
-Corporate Vice President, Customer Security \& Trust5 Microsoft Digital Defense Report 2023
+Corporate Vice President, Customer Security \& Trust

+5
+ Microsoft Digital Defense Report 2023
 Chapter 1 Introduction
 Sharing
-Microsofts
+Microsoft’s
 unique
 vantage point
 Cybersecurity is a defining challenge of our time.